terryma/snoocore/oauth.md

 	return reddit('/api/v1/me').get();
 });
 ```
+There won't be a need to use the `reddit.auth` call to authenticate a user again unless they have revoked access to your application.

 For an example with refresh token authentication take a look at these two scripts (run them in order):